pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

 How to compute a route
 -------------------------------------------------------------------------------

-Once you have all the prep work done above, computing a route is fairly easy.
+Once you have all the preparation work done above, computing a route is fairly easy.
 We have a lot of different algorithms that can work with your prepared road network.
 The general form of a route query is: